 If you’ve been teaching for more than five years, chances are many of the strategies you learned are no longer applicable.
 It’s not that these strategies weren’t effective, but they don’t all take into consideration our students today.
 Teaching ten years ago compared to today has changed dramatically, and each year it continues to change.
 What once worked with your students might not anymore.

 Amongst these changes, teacher morale is low.
-In fact, according to the PDK Poll of the Public’s Attitudes Toward the Public Schools, 50% of teachers have considered leaving the profession.
 The teacher shortage crisis is real.
 Maybe you’ve thought about quitting.
 Soon, we’ll start to see more repercussions in the public education system.
 So why are teachers leaving the profession at an alarming rate?
 Isn’t this what many of us thought we were born to do?

 It’s no surprise that 55% of teachers don’t want their children to follow in their career footsteps.
 The stress and pressure that comes from the job have become increasingly overwhelming.
 Long gone are the days of just teaching content.
 Teachers are expected to do more with less time and less financial support.
 Each year something more is added to our plates, but nothing is taken away.
 Some of those things are required of us, but they don’t even benefit our students.
 We are forced to check boxes because our administration tells us to, but do all of those things positively impact the learning environment?
 All of these extras can make teachers feel buried, leading to even more stress thinking about all the unfinished work yet to do.